scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 required for more details.
 Much of the information needed is also stored and accessible in OMNI.

-In principle it is possible that messages may be dropped along the way to OMNI.
+In principle it is possible that messages may be dropped along the way to OMNI, since we are using UDP for transport.
-**UDP**
 To control for this source of error, we submit scheduled "canary jobs" a few dozen times a day that run a Python script that imports libraries listed in ``sitecustomize`` and then exits normally.